Bramhall: Administrative history

 Bramhall was historically a township in the ancient parish of Stockport, which formed part of the Macclesfield Hundred of Cheshire.
 From the 17th century onwards, parishes were gradually given various civil functions under the poor laws, in addition to their original ecclesiastical functions.
 In some cases, including Stockport, the civil functions were exercised by each township rather than the parish as a whole.
-In 1866, the legal definition of 'parish' was changed to be the areas used for administering the poor laws, and so Bramhall became a civil parish.
+In 1866, the legal definition of 'parish' was changed to be the areas used for administering the poor laws and so Bramhall became a civil parish.

-As well as the village of Bramhall, the township included surrounding rural areas and extended to include the south-western side of the village of Hazel Grove, which straddled four townships: Bosden, Bramhall, Norbury, and Torkington.
+As well as the village of Bramhall, the township included surrounding rural areas and extended to include the south-western side of the village of Hazel Grove, which straddled four townships: Bosden, Bramhall, Norbury and Torkington.

 When elected parish and district councils were created in 1894, Bramhall was given a parish council and included in the Stockport Rural District.
 Shortly afterwards, Stockport Borough Council began campaigning to have the various small parishes just outside its southern boundaries (most of which had formerly been townships in the parish of Stockport) incorporated into the County Borough of Stockport.
-The five parish councils of Bramhall, Bosden, Norbury, Offerton and Torkington collectively decided that they wished to resist being brought into Stockport, and therefore petitioned Cheshire County Council to create an urban district covering the combined area of their five parishes.
-The county council agreed, and the parish of Bramhall was therefore abolished in September 1900, with the area becoming part of the new civil parish and urban district of Hazel Grove and Bramhall.
+The five parish councils of Bramhall, Bosden, Norbury, Offerton and Torkington collectively decided that they wished to resist being brought into Stockport; they therefore petitioned Cheshire County Council to create an urban district covering the combined area of their five parishes.
+The county council agreed and the parish of Bramhall was therefore abolished in September 1900, with the area becoming part of the new civil parish and urban district of Hazel Grove and Bramhall.

 In 1891 (the last census before the abolition of the parish), Bramhall had a population of 3,365.

-Although Hazel Grove and Bramhall Urban District included Bramhall in its name, the council was always based in Hazel Grove, initially at offices on London Road, then at Torkington Lodge from 1937.
+Although Hazel Grove and Bramhall Urban District included Bramhall in its name, the council was always based in Hazel Grove initially at offices on London Road; then at Torkington Lodge from 1937.

-Hazel Grove and Bramhall was abolished in 1974 to become part of the Metropolitan Borough of Stockport in Greater Manchester.
+Hazel Grove and Bramhall was abolished in 1974 to become part of the Metropolitan Borough of Stockport, in Greater Manchester.